-Instead of calling someone or something stupid or unintelligent, in the South, you might hear, “They are dumber than a sack of rocks.”
+Instead of calling someone or something stupid or unintelligent, in the South, you might hear, “They’re dumber than a sack of rocks.”
+This phrase is also fairly common in other areas.
 Literally speaking, rocks don’t have any smarts, so the phrase makes sense, despite how random it is.

 “I’m fit to be tied.”

 If someone says they’re fit to be tied, they don’t mean they should be tied up; they are likely extremely angry or agitated.
 Metaphorically speaking, the person might be so angry or agitated they need to be tied up to keep them from lashing out.
 Still, it’s just an expression used to emphasize strong emotions.

 In the South, “bread basket” usually doesn’t refer to the food you pass around the table.
 Instead, it’s humorous, sarcastic slang for stomach.
 “My bread basket is rather full” is just one example of someone using the phrase to explain that their stomach is full.